github/markdownlint-github/README.md

     module.exports = {
         config: options,
         customRules: ["@github/markdownlint-github"],
+        outputFormatters: [
+          [ "markdownlint-cli2-formatter-pretty", { "appendLink": true } ] // ensures the error message includes a link to the rule documentation
+        ]
     }
     ```

     Or, you can also pass in configuration options that you wish to override the default.
+Read more at [Customizing configurations](#customizing-configurations).
     This looks like:

     ```js
     const options = require('@github/markdownlint-github').init({
-        'fenced-code-language': false,
+        'fenced-code-language': false, // Custom overrides
     })
     module.exports = {
         config: options,
         customRules: ["@github/markdownlint-github"],
+        outputFormatters: [
+          [ "markdownlint-cli2-formatter-pretty", { "appendLink": true } ]
+        ]
     }
     ```

 5. Install the [`vscode-markdownlint`](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) plugin to ensure `markdownlint` violations are surfaced in the file.
 This plugin should flag rules based off your `.markdownlint-cli2.cjs` configuration.
 When you make edits to your configuartion, you will need to reload the VSCode window (`Ctrl+Shift+P` -> `Reload Window`) to ensure the extension syncs.
+If your projects runs on Codespaces, consider adding this extension to your `.devcontainer/devcontainer.json` so that this extension is installed to new Codespaces by default.

+### Customizing configurations

+You may determine that the defaults set by this plugin are not suitable for your project.

+This plugin will pull in the the defaults defined by `markdownlint`, several of which pertain to stylistic practices.
+You may choose to disable these rules if you determine it doesn't provide value for your project.

+However, others of these rules should **NOT** be disabled because they encourage best accessibility practices.
+Disabling these rules will negatively impact accessibility.
+These rules are defined in [accessibility.json](./accessibility.json).

+To review configurations supported by `markdownlint`, see [`markdownlint-cli2` configuration](https://github.com/DavidAnson/markdownlint-cli2#configuration).

 ### Advanced: Adding custom rules in your codebase